catseye/ellsync/README.md

 A bash tab-completion script is included in the `script` directory.
 It enables tab-completion of both subcommand names, and stream names in the `sync` subcommand.

+Internally, shell expansion is no longer used when executing system commands, and several new tests have been added to the test suite.

 ### 0.4